Help for Ukraine nationals in Australia

 If you are experiencing financial stress, your Case Manager may be able to direct you to other support options.

-Yes, Red Cross has an Employment Officer and a team of employment support volunteers who can support you to find work.
+For existing Red Cross clients, yes, Red Cross has an Employment Officer and a team of employment support volunteers who can support you to find work.

-Yes, if you are on a 449 or 786 visa.
-Red Cross has a housing team that will be able to advise and assist you with the leasing process, but the process of finding accommodation takes time.
+For existing Red Cross clients, Red Cross has a housing team that will be able to advise and assist you with the leasing process, but the process of finding accommodation takes time.

 If at any time when you are on the program you have urgent accommodation needs, please speak with your Case Manager.